 ARTICLE II OBJECTIVES

-Section 1 Objectives: The CBA, Inc, is organized to promote projects of a Civic, Charitable, Recreational, and Social nature in that portion of Clearwater including the Memorial Causeway and Clearwater Beach; to advance, improve and protect residential and commercial properties; to cooperate with the City Council of the City of Clearwater; and with any Boards/Bureaus/groups or organizations having their purpose or objective, the advancement of the area previously defined.
+Section 1 Objectives: The CBA, Inc. is organized to promote projects of a Civic, Charitable, Recreational, and Social nature in the portion of Clearwater Clearwater Beach; to advance improve and protect residential and commercial properties; to cooperate with the City of Clearwater; and with any Boards/Bureaus/groups or organizations having their purpose or objectives the advancement of the area previously defined.

-Section 3 CBA Foundation, Inc.: A separate and distinct entity shall be legally constituted as the charitable, tax-exempt, instrumentality of CBA, Inc. (Normally Referred to as a “501. c.
-(3)” Organization) Its Officers and Directors shall be the same individuals specified herein for CBA, Inc. who will perform the same duties as specified herein for CBA Foundation, Inc. Funds shall be maintained in separate accounts.
+Section CBA Foundation, Inc.: A separate and distinct entity shall be legally constituted as the charitable, tax-exempt instrumentality of CBA, Inc. (Normally referred to as a “501.c.
+(3)” organization).
+Its officers and Directors shall be the same individuals specified herein for CBA, Inc. who will perform the same duties as specified herein for CBA Foundation, Inc. Funds shall be maintained in separate accounts.

 ARTICLE III MEMBERSHIP

-Section 1 Eligibility: Any person(s) residing on Clearwater Beach, or any one (1) representative of a business on Clearwater Beach, having interests consistent with the above objectives, shall be eligible for voting membership.
-Any other person(s) having interests consistent with the objectives shall be eligible for Associate non-voting membership.
-A membership shall be held as an individual, personal membership or as an individual membership in the firm name of a business.
-Membership shall be on a calendar-year basis.
+Section 1 Eligibility: Any person(s) residing on Clearwater Beach or any one (1) representative of a business on Clearwater Beach, having interests consistent with the above objectives, shall be eligible for voting membership.
+Any other person(s) having interests consistent with the objectives shall be eligible for Associate, non-voting membership.
+A membership shall be held as an individual, personal membership or as an individual membership in the firm name or business.
+Membership shall be on a calendar year basis.

-Section 2 Applications: Applications for membership shall be in writing on forms provided for that purpose and signed by the applicant.
-The Member-ship Committee shall receive, review and submit with recommendations to the Board of Directors for appropriate action.
-An applicant, having been approved, shall become a member on payment of prescribed dues and shall remain a member as long as dues are current.
-However, should a member subsequently and publicly exhibit conduct inconsistent CBA objectives or engage in significant violation of municipal codes or unlawful conduct, the BOD, may consider revocation of membership.
+Section 2 Applications: Applications for membership shall be in writing on forms provided that purpose and signed by the applicant.
+An applicant shall become a member on payment of the prescribed dues and shall remain a member as long as dues are current.
+However, should a member subsequently and publicly exhibit conduct inconsistent CBA objectives or engage in significant violation of municipal codes or unlawful conduct, the BOD may consider revocation of membership.

-Section 4 Voting at Association Meetings: Each current resident member; representing one household, or CWB business, shall be entitled to cast one (1) vote.
-No proxy votes shall be allowed at any Association meeting, except for Directors at the annual meeting.
-The Membership Committee of the Board of Directors shall make all determinations as to voting qualifications and their determinations shall be final.
+Section 4 Voting at Association meetings: Each current resident member: representing one household, or CWB business, shall be entitled to cast one (1) vote.
+No proxy votes shall be allowed at any Association meeting The Board of Directors shall make all determinations as to voting qualifications and their determinations shall be final.

 ARTICLE IV ASSOCIATION MEETINGS

-Section 1 Annual Meeting: At least one business meeting of the membership shall be held each year on a date to be set by the Board of Directors.
-All members shall be notified, in writing, (mail or E-mail), of the place, date and time at least fourteen (14) days, but not more than thirty (30) days, in advance of the meeting.
+Section 1 Annual Meeting: A least one business meeting of the membership shall be held each year on a date to be set by the Board of Directors.
+All members shall be notified, in writing, (mail or e-mail) of the place, date and time at least fourteen (14) days, but no more than thirty (30) days, in advance of the meeting.

-Section 2 Special Meetings: Special meetings of the Association may be called by the President at any time or on direction of the Board of Directors, upon due notice, or within three weeks upon petition, in writing, by ten percent (10%) of the voting members.
-Such petition shall state the purpose or purposes of the requested meeting.
-Notice of Special meetings, including purpose(s) of the meeting, shall conform to that prescribed for Association Meetings, and all business conducted at Special Meetings shall be limited to the stated purposes.
+Section 2 Special Meetings: Special meetings of the Association may be called by the President at any time or on the direction of the Board of Directors, upon due notice.
+Notice of Special meetings, including purpose(s) of the meeting, shall conform to that prescribed for Association meetings, and all business conducted t Special meetings shall be limited to the stated purpose.

 Section 3 Quorum: At any called meeting of the Association, ten percent (10%) of the members in good standing shall constitute a quorum.

-Section 4 Order of Business: The order of business at called Association Meetings shall be as follows; (Except for Special Meetings, when items “f” through “i” are inappropriate and shall be omitted)
+Section 4 Order of Business: The order of business at call Association meetings shall be as follows (Except for Special meetings, when items “f” through “” are inappropriate and shall be omitted.)

-- Reading minutes of preceding meeting or waiver thereof with approval by members,
+Reading minutes of preceding meeting or waiver thereof with approval of members

 ARTICLE V BOARD OF DIRECTORS

 Section 1 Membership: The governing and policy-making responsibilities of the Association shall be vested in the Board of Directors, which shall be responsible for its finances and direct its affairs.
-The Board of Directors shall be composed of fifteen (15) elected members of the Association, five (5) of whom shall be elected annually to serve for three (3) years or until their successors are elected and have qualified.
+The Board of Directors shall be composed of fifteen (1) elected members of the Association, f () of whom shall be elected annually to serve for three (3) years or until their successors are elected and have qualified.

-Section 2 Meetings: The Board of Directors shall meet at least four (4) tines a year, and a majority of the Directors shall constitute a quorum.
-The President may call a Special Meeting of the Board of Directors at any time when conditions dictate.
-Special Meetings of the BOD may be conducted in the normal manner, by personal contact, by telephone or E-mail.
+Section 2 Meetings: The Board of directors shall meet at least four (4) times a year, and a majority of the directors shall constitute a quorum.
+The president may call a Special meeting of the Board of Directors at any time when conditions dictate.
+Special meetings of the BOD may be conducted in the normal manner, by personal contact, by telephone or e-mail.

-Section 4 Elections: Elections of Directors shall take place at the annual Association Meeting; normally held in December.
-The report of the Nominating Committee and any additional nominations received from the membership at or before the November Board Meeting shall be presented by the Chair of the Nominating Committee.
+Section 4 Elections: Elections of Directors shall take place at the annual association meeting, normally held in December.
+The report of the nominating committee and any additional nominations received from the membership at or before the November Board Meeting shall be presented by the Chair of the Nominating Committee.
 Nominees receiving the most votes shall be certified as such and shall assume office as of January 1 of the following year.
-An installation ceremony may be scheduled at the discretion of the Board of Directors.
-No person shall serve as a director for more than two (2) consecutive, full terms; however, a Past Director may again be elected to the Board of Directors after an absence of one year.
+An installation ceremony may be scheduled at the discretion of the BOD.
+No person shall serve as a director for more than two (2) consecutive full terms; however, a Past Director may again be elected to the BOD after an absence of one year.

-Section 5 Unexpected Vacancies: Such vacancies of Directors resulting from any cause shall be filled by the Board of Directors to serve until the next Annual Meeting, at which time the members of the Association shall elect a Director to fill the unexpired term of the original Director.
-Vacancies of officers shall be filled by the Board of Directors.
-A Director who fails to attend three (3) unexcused successive regular meetings of the Board may be subject to removal from membership on the Board upon the recommendation of the Executive Committee and a majority affirmative vote of the Board of Directors.
+Section 5 Unexpected Vacancies: Such vacancies of Directors resulting from any cause shall be filled by the BOD to serve until the next annual meetingat which time the members of the Association shall elect a Director to the unexpired term of the original director.
+Vacancies of officers shall be filled by the BOD.
+A director who fails to attend three (3) unexcused successive regular meetings of the BOD may be subject to removal from the Board upon recommendation of the Executive Committee and a majority affirmative vote of the BOD.

-Section 6 Advisory Board: An Advisory Board may be appointed by the President from the current Board of Directors, or of former Directors who, because of age, health or other reason, and having served a minimum of three (3) years on the Board of Directors, are willing to advise but not vote as an active member.
+Section 6 Advisory Board: An Advisory Board may be appointed by the president the current BOD, or from former Directors, who, because of age, health or other reason, and having served a minimum of three (3) years on the BOD, are willing to advise but not vote as an active member.

-Section 8 Financial Liability: General Liability insurance shall be obtained with CBA, Inc. funds to indemnify CBA, Inc. and its Directors and officers in the performance of their duties and to indemnify the members during CBA Inc. sponsored events and sponsored activities.
+Section 8 Financial Liability: General Liability Insurance shall be obtained with CBA, Inc. funds to indemnify CBA, Inc., its Directors and officers in the performance if the duties and to indemnify the members during CBA Inc. sponsored events and sponsored activities.

-Section 1.
-Election of President; prior to the January meeting.
-Directors will be asked to either agree to “Stand” for election or opt out.
-At the meeting, ballots with names of those agreeing to stand will be distributed to the fifteen (15) Directors.
-Each Director must vote for one (1) name on the ballot.
-Votes will be tallied along with Proxy votes of absent Directors, if any.
-The Director receiving the most votes will be declared PRESIDENT; the Director receiving the second most votes will be Vice President.
+Section 1: Election of president: Prior to the January meeting, Directors will be asked to either agree to “stand” for president or opt out.
+At the meeting, ballots with names of those agreeing to stand will be distributed to the (1) directors.
+Each director must vote for one (1) name on the ballot.
+Votes will be tallied along with proxy votes of absent directors, if any.
+The director receiving the most votes will be declared President, the director receiving the second most votes will be vice-president.

-Current Secretary and/or Treasurer may continue in office or be replaced through canvassing members of CBA.
-A Director may volunteer as either Secretary and/or Treasurer.
-If a member, other than a Director, volunteers they will be expected to attend all called meetings but will have no vote on BOD deliberations.
+Secretary and/or Treasurer may continue in office or be replaced through canvassing members of the CBA.
+A director may volunteer as either Secretary or Treasurer.
+If a member, other than a director, volunteers, they will be expected to attend all called meetings but will have no vote in the BOD deliberations.

-- Vice-President: The Vice-President shall: assist the President; officiate and perform CEO duties the absence of the President.
+Vice-President: The Vice-President shall: assist the President; officiate and perform CEO duties in the absence of the President.

-- Secretary: The Secretary shall: keep “Minutes” of all meetings of the Association and its Board of Directors and shall issue notices of all meetings and have custody of the Charter, By-Laws, Corporate Seal and all official records of the Association other than financial records.
+Secretary: The Secretary shall: keep “minutes” of all meetings of the Association and its BOD and shall issue notices of all meetings and have custody of the Charter, By-Laws, Corporate Seal and all official records of the Association other than financial records.

-Section 3 Removal and Replacement: Any officer or committee Chair may be removed from office upon recommendation of the Executive Committee and a majority vote of the Board of Directors.
+Section : Removal and Replacement: Anny officer or committee chair may be removed from office upon recommendation of the Executive Committee and a majority vote of the BOD.

 ARTICLE VII COMMITTEES

-Section 1 Committees: The President, with the consent of the Board of Directors, shall appoint all Committees and Committee Chairs.
+Section 1 Committees: The President, with the consent of the BOD, shall appoint all Committee Chairs.

-Section 3 Standing Committees: Standing committees shall be Membership, Publicity, Government, Beautification, Civic Affairs, Special Events and such other ad hoc committees as may be required.
-In addition to the committees named herein, the President may appoint an Executive Committee to advise and assist in the performance of CEO duties.
-The Executive Committee shall consist of four (4) members with a Past-President as Chair.
+Section 3 Standing Committees: Standing committees shall be Publicity, Government, Beautification, Civic Affairs, Special Events and such other ad hoc as may be required.
+In addition to the committees named herein, the

 ARTICLE VIII FISCAL YEAR